 A SNAP application can be denied if the applicant or household members applying for benefits do not meet the program’s eligibility guidelines.
 A Nebraska food stamps denial may occur when a household member applying for benefits does not meet the noncitizen criteria, cannot prove his or her United States citizenship or is unable to provide a valid Social Security Number.
 Applicants may consider a food stamp denial appeal if the household members in question are able to provide the missing information necessary to be approved for benefits.

 The Nebraska food stamps appeal process may also be initiated by a denied applicant if the income claimed on the application is calculated incorrectly.
 A common reason for SNAP application denial occurs when it is determined by a Department of Health and Human Services representative that the household earns too much income and does not fall within the program’s income guidelines.
-Download our free guide to review the current SNAP income limit charts.
+Download our free guide to learn more about SNAP income limits.
 SNAP application denial appeals in NE may be pursued when the applicant feels he or she has exorbitant living expenses or another extenuating circumstance that should qualify the household for food stamp benefits.
 After denying the SNAP application, the Department of Health and Human Services may consider recalculating the household’s income eligibility if the applicant asks for an income correction or can prove a mistake was made.

 Failure to complete an interview or to present requested documentation to a representative may result in having a Nebraska food stamps application denied by the Department of Health and Human Services office.
 An NE SNAP appeal should only be initiated by a denied applicant if he or she feels an effort was made to complete all steps in the application process without cooperation from the Department of Health and Human Services office.
 Before appealing the food stamps denial decision, the applicant should be prepared with valid reasons as to why the application interview was not completed in a timely manner or why the documentation was not presented to a representative upon request.

-Receiving Notification About Your Nebraska Food Stamps Denial
+Learn About Notifications for a Nebraska Food Stamps Denial

 If no action is taken after an NE SNAP benefit denial notification is received, the denied applicant will not receive program benefits.
 However, an applicant can initiate the food stamp denial appeal by following the steps outlined in detail on the notification.
 If the reasons the SNAP application was denied are not understood by the program applicant, he or she should contact the Department of Health and Human Services office for clarification before writing or verbally requesting an appeal.